ryandhasgit/Comedy/Drafts/rodney draft 2.md

 I'm not gettin' much action lately.
 Even my dog won’t kiss me.
 Half the time he's licking his balls, but I guess mine ain't good enough for him?
 Anybody?
 Anybody?

-My wife—listen to this—she hates my guts, because of all the prostitutes and my trying to sell her to a warlord.
-She hates me so much she poisoned me with a toxin found in goldfish.
-It’s bad enough she tried to kill me, but she gotta off my aquarium too?
+My wife—listen to this—she hates my guts, probably 'cause of all the prostitutes and my trying to sell her to a warlord.
+She hates me so much, she poisoned me with a toxin found only in goldfish.
+I mean, it’s bad enough she tried to kill me, but she gotta off my aquarium too?

 I tell ya, I don’t get no respect, not from my wife, my dog, my neighbor, this audience—nobody.
-Sometimes, at night, I sit by the phone with a fast-action single-pump revolver and think, "The next one of youse to call is getting this bullet."
+Sometimes at night, I sit by the phone with a fast-action single-pump revolver and think, "The next one of youse to call is getting this bullet."
 Lucky for them, nobody ever calls!

 Oh boy, is it tough being a comedian.
 I'm constantly broke.
 My wife left me for my neighbor.
 I'm not getting any respect.
 So I tried selling my mother's gold tooth at a pawn shop.
 See, I pried it outta her during her last month.
 She got her tubes tied, even though she's elderly, ‘cause one day I came around asking for money and she wouldn't lend me none, even if it meant I'd lose my house, even with a gun in her face.
 Told me she wished I'd never been born and got 'em tied anyway!